-By Bobby Owsinski • May 19, 2014 This article is provided by Bobby Owsinski.
-OK, you live in an apartment or have some neighbors with sensitive ears so you can’t crank up that Marshall to get your sound.
+By Bobby Owsinski • May 6, 2019 OK, you live in an apartment or have some neighbors with sensitive ears so you can’t crank up that Marshall to get your sound.
 What you really need is an isolation box to keep the level from waking up the baby next door.
 Here’s a pretty good video on how to make a guitar amp isolation box, with some caveats.
 The layering technique that’s described definitely works, but I’d replace the acoustic foam with some Rockwool or Owens Corning 703.
 This is the same stuff that’s used in recording studios and if you use Rockwool, it’s a lot cheaper and much more effective than acoustic foam.
 You can find out a lot more about what it is and where to find it from this post on acoustic treatment, or from The Studio Builder’s Handbook.
 Remember: 1) Make sure that the seal on the box is absolutely tight for max isolation.
 Air is like water and if any can leak out, there goes your isolation.
 2) If you place a combo amp inside, it’s going to heat up because there’s no place for the hot air to escape, which can end up causing some major damage.
 You’re better off using just a speaker cabinet inside.
 2A) Players tend to crank their amp up all the way when you get as much isolation as an iso box can offer, but be careful.
 It’s really easy to overheat your amp head even if it’s not in the box.
 Once again, this can cause considerable damage.
 Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
 For more information be sure to check out his website and blog.
 About Bobby Bobby Owsinski Music Industry Veteran and Technical Consultant Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
-For more information and to acquire a copy of The Recording Engineer’s Handbook be sure to check out his website.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Bobby Owsinski DIY Guitars Instruments Recording · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+To read more from Bobby, and to acquire copies of his outstanding books such as The Recording Engineer’s Handbook, be sure to check out his website at www.bobbyowsinski.com. http://www.bobbyowsinski.com/ Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Acoustics Bobby Owsinski DIY Guitars Instruments Isolation owens corning 703 Recording rockwool Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.